jeffreykegler/hoonlint/misc/whitespace.md

 All non-whitespace lexemes in Hoon are aligned horizontally in one of 4 ways:

-* **Tight**:  Tightly aligned non-whitespace lexemes follow the preceding non-whitespace lexeme by exactly one stop.
-A non-whitespace lexeme cannot be tightly aligned if it is the first non-whitespace lexeme on its line.
+* **Tight**:  A text block is tightly aligned if is immediately preceded by, and separated from another text block by, a horizontal one-stop gap.
+Note that, by this definition, the first text block on a line can never be tightly aligned.

 * **Backdented**:  Hoon's standard alignment, described in detail below.